(Not So) Quick Bites - Episode 3 - Writing About Writer's Block

 The point is, your ideal atmosphere is the one that you create.
 It's the space that you feel comfortable enough in that you can let the creative juices flow.

-Tip #4 - Outline.
+Tip #4: Outline.
 Outline.
 OUTLINE.

 Well, not really.
-As an example, our reports have an Executive Summary, Narrative, Findings & Recommendations, Strategic Guidance, and Appendices.
+As an example, our reports have an Executive Summary, Narrative, Findings and Recommendations, Strategic Guidance, and Appendices.
 Now, one would THINK that it would be pretty easy to fill all that in, especially if one has all the information for each piece (we take notes with screenshots for all findings, and often just the journey getting to the findings).
 One would think it would be plug-and-play.
 Easy right?

 Nope.

 The issue with technical writing is that it requires a certain finesse to get a point across without sounding like an idiot and/or making the reader feel condescended toward.
 Either of those are problematic, and can lose clients real quick.
-(PROTIP: So can exploiting a cross-site scripting vulnerability, and then forgetting to write it down and screenshot it for evidence.
-Don’t ask me how I know this.
-Ahem.)

 The way to get past this is to be intentional with your writing (including notes for a project).
 Intentionally take screenshots of whatever technical evidence you need to document.
 Keep logs of all sessions.
 Learn to cross-correlate between all of the written documentation.